learn-co-curriculum/rails-generators-readme/README.md

 ## Controller Generators

-Controller generators are great if you are creating static views or non crud related features (we'll walk through why this is the case shortly).
+Controller generators are great if you are creating static views or non CRUD related features (we'll walk through why this is the case shortly).
 Let's create an `admin` controller that will manage the data flow and view rendering for our admin dashboard pages:

 ```
 rails g controller admin dashboard stats financials settings